tq-systems/meta-tq/doc/README.TQMa8XxS.md

 ## Known Issues

+* CAN
+  * CAN FD is not automatically configured (systemd limitation)
+* USB
-Port USB3 (X3 on MB-SMARC-2) is host only.
+  * Port USB3 (X3 on MB-SMARC-2) is host only.
 Do not plugin an USB 3.0 Micro B plug.
-USB host ports support only USB 2.0 (HW limitation)
+  * USB host ports support only USB 2.0 (HW limitation)

 ## Artifacts